“Leadership is the ability to get extraordinary achievement from ordinary people”

 As a leader, you need to create a high skilled workforce by inspiring your team members so that they can go beyond their task requirements.
 As a result, many new leadership styles have been invented and are being used by various organizations successfully.
-Let’s get to know about one such leadership style further that is transactional leadership.
+Let’s get to know about the one such leadership style further that is transactional leader.
+Also know about Transactional leadership examples.

 What is Leadership Transformation?

-For effective leadership, transformation is necessarily needed.
+For effective leadership, transformation is really necessary.
 A leader at the top can help to shape a proper vision and guide his team.
 However, leadership alone isn’t enough, as transformation also equally plays a valuable role in the success of an organization.
-Having an evident knowledge of your organization is significant for understanding the full impact of transformation and managing the transformation strategy.
+Having an evident knowledge of your organization is significant for understanding the full impact of change and managing the transformation strategy.

 What is Transactional Leadership and its Theory?

 Transactional Leadership is one of the styles of leadership in which the leader relies on rewards and punishments to attain optimal job performance from his team members.
-This leadership style concentrates on results, conforms to the prevailing structure of an organization, and measures the success of that organization according to its system of rewards and penalties.
-In this leadership style, the leader is responsible for the maintenance of routine, which he does by managing the performance of each team member and facilitating the team’s performance.
+This leadership style concentrates on results.
+It conforms to an organization’s prevailing structure, and measures its success according to its system of rewards and penalties.
+In this leadership style, the leader is responsible for maintaining routine.
+He does by managing the performance of each team member and facilitating the team’s performance.

-The theory of this leadership style says that the leader has the main authority as they are most qualified and the structure also supports the hierarchy of power.
-This power lies in the hands of the leader, and subordinates have little if any input on how some things can be done.
-It also emphasizes the function of rules and regulations, which are considered as the essence of the transactional leadership style.
+The theory of this leadership style says that the leader has the main authority as they are most qualified.
+And the structure also supports the hierarchy of power.
+This power lies in the hands of the leader, and subordinates have little if any input on how we can complete some things.
+It also emphasizes the function of rules and regulations, which are the essence of the transactional leadership style.

 Leader’s Tip: